jacksoncouse/jacksoncouse.github.io/_posts/2015-01-01-hello-again-world.md

 So I made a new site:

 - _couse.ca_ is the new domain!
-- I have a new email, too: _jackson@couse.ca_ (it's shorter, woohoo!)
+- it comes with a new email: _jackson@couse.ca_

-- the pages are made with Jekyll, and hosted on Github, for free.
+This site is made with Jekyll.
+It is hosted on Github, for free.
 So long PHP!
 So long server admin!

-- the site isn't a blog or a showcase anymore.
-Those things will move onto their own dedicated sites.
-It's more like a professional archive than a portfolio.
+It isn't a blog or a portfolio anymore, either.
+Those things will eventually move onto their own dedicated sites.
+It's a professional archive than a showcase now.
 I like that.

 And, though a file-based system sounds cool, without a good file management system it was actually a pain in the ass.
 This version solves that.